polymathematic/QE-Articles/Red-Mercury/README.md

 Personally, I wished they had told me this before I had spent two hours travelling with it sitting next to me in a Humvee.

-Later with the help of wikipedia, I discovered that [red mercury](http://en.wikipedia.org/wiki/Red_mercury) cannot be used for nuclear weapons or any other purpose.
+Later with the help of Wikipedia, I discovered that [red mercury](http://en.wikipedia.org/wiki/Red_mercury) cannot be used for nuclear weapons or any other purpose.
 In fact, it does not seem to actually exist at all.
 By reputation, it is a powerful and much sought after substance that has uses in the production of fissionable materials or in the skin of stealth aircraft, and an indeterminate list of other applications.
 From my research, the exact properties of red mercury seem to vary depending on the needs of the one buying it and the imagination of the one selling it.
 It sounds ridiculous, but some people [seem convinced](http://news.bbc.co.uk/2/hi/uk_news/5176382.stm) it exists.

 How can this fictitious substance save the world?
 By introducing information asymmetry into a dangerous market.